Keep up to date with all the latest restrictions and requirements at coronavirus.vic.gov.au.

 Information for industry and workers required to be vaccinated

-Select workers (including contractors, volunteers and students on placement) will be required to show evidence of their vaccination to their employer by a certain date in order to continue working outside their home.
+Select workers (including contractors, volunteers and students on placement) are required to show evidence of their vaccination to their employer by a certain date in order to continue working outside their home.

-For more information on when these requirements come into effect and who they apply to, visit coronavirus.vic.gov.au.
+For more information on who these requirements apply to, visit coronavirus.vic.gov.au.

 - Victoria's COVIDSafe Settings and how we work in metropolitan Melbourne and regional Victoria are regularly updated on the Victorian coronavirus website.

 - Find out how to create a COVIDSafe workplace including the six principles of COVIDSafe workplaces and what to do if there is a confirmed case in the workplace.
 Resources including a symptoms checklist for agricultural workers on symptoms and signs, posters and templates to promote a COVIDSafe workplace can be downloaded.

 - Information about creating COVIDSafe Plans and the Additional Industry Obligations for seasonal horticulture work and COVID Marshals is also available.